AnkitBhamu/netflix-ui/Learnings.md

 The flexbox algorithm refuses to shrink a child below its minimum size.

+33. use effect depedency array must be a pure value not a array

 1. promises are added to the queue only after the main frame executes
-2. for functions inside any fn or global scope they firstly added to the environment table example -> fn hello(){
+1. for functions inside any fn or global scope they firstly added to the environment table example -> fn hello(){
    let val;